timfong888/digital-garden-template/src/site/notes/Why Develop a Marriage Habit?.md

 You know the frog in the pot story?

-I'm going to tell you, because you are the frog.
+I'm going to tell you, because ==you are the frog==.

+In this story, the frog jumps into a pot of water.
+A low flame heats the pot.
+But the frog doesn't feel the heat in the beginning.

+In fact, it never feels the water is too hot.

 Wouldn't you want to know what kills the frog in this story?